Annapurna Base Camp-9Days

 What does the guide do, and how many guides are there for each trekker?

-Are porters available, and how much should you tip guides and porters?
+Are there porters available, and how much should you tip the guides and porters?

 Usually, porters are hired to carry the major duffel packs (one porter for every two hikers).
 It's common to tip, and it's a big portion of their revenue.